 Entry to the U.S. as an immigrant with immigrant visa

 You have to have three documents with you to enter the U.S. as an immigrant: your passport, your immigrant visa, and your medical report in a sealed envelope.
 Your inspection will take place in the first city in the U.S. that you are flying to.
-It is usually New York, Atlanta, Chicago or Washington D.C. on the East Cost.
-So, even if your final destination is Cleveland, OH, your immigration interview and fingerprinting will take place at your first stop in the U.S. Upon satisfactory document review an immigration office will place an I-551 stamp in individual’s passport – this is individual’s temporary green card, which is valid for one year.
+It is usually New York, Washington DC, Atlanta, or Chicago D.C. on the East Cost.
+So, even if your final destination is, for example, Cincinnati, OH, your immigration interview and fingerprinting will take place at your first stop in the U.S. Upon satisfactory document review an immigration office will place an I-551 stamp in individual’s passport – this is individual’s temporary green card, which is valid for one year.
 One will receive an actual “green card” by mail in few months.
 An individual admitted as permanent resident does not need employment authorization; an individual can start working right away.
 An immigrant should apply at the Office of Social Security for her or his social security card.

 Frequently Asked Questions

 My wife and I are Legal Permanent Residents and our newborn was born outside US.
 Do I need to obtain an immigrant visa to bring the child back to the US as it will be my first entry back into US?